cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the total loan costs are $2,399.04, enter 2399.04.

 > a.
-Enter "NA" if the requirement to report total loan costs does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report total loan costs does not apply to the covered loan or application that your institution is reporting.

 > b.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Total Loan Costs or Total Points and Fees.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Total Loan Costs or Total Points and Fees.

 [Paragraph 4(a)(17)(ii)—Total Points and Fees](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-17-ii).